amb1s1/dotfile/README.md

         \/                \/                 \/     \/
 ```

+# Simple Dotfiles
+Create this simple dotfiles to be use on linux.
+**Tested** On Debian
 ## Installation
 #### Install Git
 ##### On a Debian-based distribution, such as Ubuntu, try apt: